oribarilan/workshop_genai/README.md

     a.
 Install Visual Studio Code: https://code.visualstudio.com/

     b.
+On windows, please add this to your user-settings json file: `"dev.containers.forwardWSLServices": false` (or with GUI: `ctrl+shift+p` --> enter this in the search box: `"dev.containers.forwardWSLServices"` and uncheck it. restart VS Code afterwards.)

+    b.
 Install the Dev-Containers extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers

     c.
+Clone this repository to your local machine.

+    d.
 In Visual Studio Code, open the command pallette (Cmd/Ctrl+Shift+P) and run the command dev "Dev Containers: Open Folder in Container"

-    d.
+    f.
 Wait until the container is built and the workspace is opened in the container.

 3. That's it!
 (The magic of dev-containers 😉)